 With miles and miles of trails in the area, you can’t really go wrong taking a hike together.
-Pack a lunch and make a great day together.
+Pack a lunch and have a great day together.

-Whether in your own kitchen, taking a cooking class together (some places in the area have classes specifically for kids), or decorating cookies or a cake, learning to make delicious food together is something that will your child will carry for the rest of their lives.
+Whether in your kitchen or taking a cooking class together like this bread-making class!
+Learning to make delicious food together is something that your child will carry for the rest of their lives.

 Painting & Creating

 The TReehouse Cafe and Art Studio is one of our favorite places thanks to its relaxing yet funky and artsy vibe.
 You can grab a meal together and paint or create art while there.
 Or you can go together to one of these painting/art places around town (just call ahead of time to be sure they have space).

 TReehouse Cafe and Art Studio in Travelers Rest is a great kid’s date idea, with art projects, delicious food, and awesome decor!

 From downtown Greenville to Travelers Rest to Simpsonville, the summer months are filled with beautiful farmers markets where you can take a stroll with your kid through the stands, grab a scone, and pick out produce and fruit that they like.
 In the wintertime, hit up the Toasty Farmer Indoors Farmer Market.
 It’s a good opportunity for them to help choose nurturing food for you both to cook at home together.

 Go mini-golfing or golfing together

 Takeoff Mini-Golf next to Runway Park in Greenville is such a fun place to go mini-golfing.
 There’s also free mini-golfing at McPherson Park in Greenville or Sparkle City Putt Putt in Spartanburg.
 For older kids, Top Golf or 3’s Greenville Golf & Grill are great choices.